-Mojama Quiche: Original Recipe with Artisan Tuna Mojama
+Mojama Quiche: Original Recipe with Artisanal Tuna Mojama

-Mojama quiche is a fusion that works better than it sounds on paper: the saline intensity of tuna mojama against the creamy egg and cream custard, the crispness of the shortcrust pastry, and the occasional sweetness of sun-dried tomatoes.
-It's an appetizer dish, a snack among friends, a weekend brunch — and a brilliant way to introduce mojama to those who have never tried it beyond slices with oil and almonds.
+Mojama quiche is a fusion that works better than it sounds on paper: the saline intensity of tuna mojama against the creaminess of the egg and cream filling, the crispiness of the shortcrust pastry, and the occasional sweetness of sun-dried tomatoes.
+It's an appetizer dish, perfect for snacking with friends, for a weekend brunch — and a brilliant way to introduce mojama to those who have never tried it outside of slices with oil and almonds.

 What is mojama and why it works in quiche

 Mojama is tuna loin cured in salt and air-dried for weeks.
-It is one of the oldest products in Spanish gastronomy — it has been produced on the coasts of Cadiz, Murcia, and Almeria since Phoenician times.
-The result is a dark garnet-colored meat with a firm texture and an intense, salty, complex flavor, reminiscent of Iberian ham from the sea.
+It is one of the oldest products in Spanish gastronomy — it has been made on the coasts of Cadiz, Murcia, and Almeria since Phoenician times.
+The result is a dark garnet-colored meat with a firm texture and an intense, saline, and complex flavor, reminiscent of Iberian ham from the sea.

 For the shortcrust pastry